At Fishburn Primary School, we have experience of supporting children and young people with a wide range of need including:

 The school provides data on the levels and types of need to the Local Authority.
 This is collected through the school census.

-Who decides if my child has a SEND?
+Who decides if my child has a Special Educational Need or Disability?

 Often, children may join our school, with parents having a clear picture of their child’s needs